Timeline of the Yemeni revolution (23 September – December 2011): 11 November – Friday of No Amnesty for the Murderers

 At least 17 civilians have been killed and 32 injured from artillery shelling by Yemeni forces in the Yemeni city of Taiz, a day after a UN envoy began a new mission to push President Ali Abdullah Saleh to resign under a Gulf-backed peace plan.
 Tens of thousands launched protests against Saleh in Saleh, demanding Saleh to be put on trial for crimes against humanity.

 13 November

 Yemeni army and tribal fighters killed 9 suspected Al-Qaeda militants in fighting in Zinjibar.

 15 November

 President Ali Abdullah Saleh says he will resign within 90 days based on an agreement with Gulf Cooperation Council.

 19 November – Friday of the Female Martyrs of the Revolution

-Hundreds of thousands of people in Sana'a and throughout the country protested against Saleh, calling for Saleh to be tried for crimes against humanity.
+Hundreds of thousands of people in Sanaa and throughout the country protested against Saleh, calling for Saleh to be tried for crimes against humanity.
 The protesters vowed punishment against Saleh's government for the killing of protesters, especially for the killing of women and children.